-Adam Joan Movie Review
+Adam Joan Movie Review: A Fine Thriller That Is High On Emotional Quotient!

 The story of Adam Joan revolves around a rich planter named Adam Joan.
 Once, Adam Joan meets a girl named Amy and he falls in love with her.
 With the consent of the families, they tie the knot and both Adam and Emy set off for a journey to Scotland but there certain events happen that startle their life.
 What happens rest has been told in Adam Joan.

+See how the cast & crew members of Adam Joan have fared for the movie..

-Prithviraj As Adam
+Prithviraj As Adam Joan

-Prithviraj plays the title role of Adam Joan, an extremely rich planter, who is based in Pala.
-Interestingly, Prithviraj will be seen in two different get-ups in the film, which have already gone viral on social media.
+Prithviraj plays the title role of Adam Joan, a rich planter.
+Prithviraj perfectly fits in to the shoes of the character and we can see a super stylish Prithviraj in the movie.
+We simply can't imagine anyone else as Adam Joan and that is the biggest success of the actor.

+In fact, the actor had to portray different phases of Adam Joan's life and he pulls them off effortlessly.
+Watch out for the emotional sequences in which he grabs all the attention.
+Add to it the splendid dialogue delivery, what we get to see is yet another stellar performance from the actor.

-Mishti Chakraborthy As Emy
+Mishti Chakraborty As Emy

-Popular actress Mishti Chakraborty make a debut in Mollywood with Adam Joan.
-She essays the role of Emy, the lady love of Adam and the story of the film revolves around her character
+Popular actress Mishti Chakraborty makes a debut in Mollywood with Adam Joan.
+She essays the role of Emy, the lady love of Adam.
+She looked beautiful and a perfect match for Prithviraj.
+But, it has to be said that she has got comparatively lesser screen space in the film.
+Anyhow, it is a confident debut by the actress.

 Bhavana As Swetha